On the Total Curvature and Betti Numbers of Complex Projective Manifolds: Total Curvature and the Geometry of Complex Projective Hypersurfaces

-We let $\nu^{Proj}M$ denote the projectivized normal bundle of $M$ in $\C P^{N}$, as in the proof of Proposition \ref{cppc}.
+Now let $M$ be a complex submanifold of $\C P^{N}$.
+We let $\nu^{Proj}M$ denote the projectivized normal bundle of $M$ in $\C P^{N}$ - in other words, the quotient of the unit normal bundle $\nu^{1}M$ by the Hopf action on each fibre.
+For a complex projective manifold of complex dimension $m$, the fibres of $\nu^{Proj}M$ are therefore isometric to $\C P^{N-m-1}$.
 Proposition \ref{IIrelationship} allows us to express the total absolute curvature of a complex projective manifold as an integral over $\nu^{Proj}M$:

 \begin{proposition} Let $M$ be a compact complex manifold of complex dimension $m$ holomorphically immersed in $\C P^{N}$, and let $\nu^{Proj}M$ be its projectivized normal bundle.
 For each complex line in the normal space to $M$ at a point $p$, as in Definition \ref{hpd}, let $\kappa_{1}^{2}$, $\kappa_{2}^{2}$, $\cdots$, $\kappa_{m}^{2}$ be the squares of the principal curvatures for a set of holomorphic principal directions, and let $\sigma_{i}( \kappa^{2} )$ be the $i^{th}$ symmetric function of the $\kappa_{i}^{2}$, as in (\ref{formulaforcptc}).
 Then: